guillonapa/secret-santa/README.md

 ![New Event Screenshot](lib/new-event.png)

-:mega: Don't forget to include yourself in the list!
+:mega: Don't forget to include yourself in the list! :mega:

 ## Reveal

 Use the event key and your personal key that were provided in the email to reveal to whom you will be giving a gift.